-Even though Bordeaux is in France, ironically enough many Asian dishes and sauces bring out Right bank flavors quite nicely.
-These pork chops are done in Apple Cider vinegar, Asian sweet chili-sauce and garlic.
+Even though Bordeaux is in France, ironically enough many Asian dishes and sauces bring out Right Bank flavors quite nicely.
+These pork chops are done in Apple Cider vinegar, asian sweet chili sauce, and garlic.

 Flank steak tends to be on the leaner side, so it makes for a great Right Bank Bordeaux food pairing since… well, Merlot dominant Bordeaux blends tend to be leaner themselves.
 Try this flank steak with red wine vinegar.

-Shepards Pie makes for a great food pairing with Bordeaux red blends since you can add so many spices and mix it with various forms of ground or chopped beef.
+Shepherd’s Pie makes for a great food pairing with Bordeaux red blends since you can add so many spices and mix it with various forms of ground or chopped beef.